Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 accompaniment_graph
 ```

+If we exclude doing workouts within a class environment, then time exercised clearly increases the more people you train with.
+Of course, if I was with someone, I would enjoy spending as much time with them as I could.
+But within a class environment, it's a little more nuanced.
+Workouts of 1 hour are most prominent.
+This is most probably because physical class lessons take around 1 hour, such that this is just the length of the average physical lesson.

 ## Barrier Buster: Find Your Motivation

 Everyone faces challenges on their fitness journey.
 What's holding you back from exercising more regularly?